Create an Experience Builder app

 The Justice40 web map is added to the Select data pane.

-Justice40 map added to the Select data pane
+Justice40 map in the Select data pane

 Justice40 map added to the map widget

-You built a web app from a Business Analyst template and added a web map to it.
+You've built a web app from a Business Analyst template and added a web map to it.

 Configure and publish the app